 There are also two different types of electric motors - brushed and brushless.
 Generally, brushed motors are less reliable than the brushless ones.
 They need to be replaced after being used for some time, whereas brushless motors can often run for years without the need for any maintenance.
 Brushless motors are generally maintenance-free and their failure rates are very low.

 The battery on an electric bike is just as important as the motor.
 Some would even say that thay are more important, as it's usually the batteries that are more likely to go wrong.
 In recent years, there has been a real boom on the electric bikes' batteries market, with more new technologies being used, and better types of batteries that can imporove performance of e-bikes available.

 Types of E-bike batteries

 Lead acid battery - the oldest type of batteries and the worst possible choice.
 Approx life time of the lead acid battery is only 120 recharge cycles.
 These batteries are difficult to recycle and also very heavy to carry.
 Some of the lead acid batteries have a memory effect, which means that the battery will loose some of its capacity over time.

-Lithium Ion battery - these are a lot more advanced than lead acid batteries, but still not the perfect solution for an electric bike.
-The advantage of lithium ion batteries is their light weight, but the life time can achieve approx 500 recharge cycles, which is much more than lead acid batteries, but not a lot, comparing to Lithium Polymer ones.
+Lithium -Ion battery - these are a lot more advanced than lead acid batteries.
+The advantage of lithium ion batteries is their light weight and the life time of the battery when properly maintained can achieve approx 800 recharge cycles, which is much more than lead acid batteries.

 LiFePO4 - Lithium Iron Phosphate battery is also a lithium based mixture but with the addition of iron cathodes.
 The LiFePO4 battery has a very long lifetime but is not widely used in electric bicycles mainly because of its power density being much lower than in Li-Ion or Lithium Polymer batteries.